-RHOA Season Recap: Here’s How Kenya Moore Became The BIGGEST Villain Of The Season
+#RHOA: Here’s How Kenya Moore Became The BIGGEST Villain Of The Season

 How Kenya Moore Became RHOA's Villain This Season

-RHOA Season Recap: Here’s How Kenya Moore Became The BIGGEST Villain Of The Season
+#RHOA: Here’s How Kenya Moore Became The BIGGEST Villain Of The Season

 Real Housewives Of Atlanta always gives us more villains than a Batman movie with each and every season.
 This season was no different.
 The usual villain is Nene Leakes and she absolutely earned that spot this season.
 However, her villainy may have been overshadowed by one Kenya Moore, who was the biggest source of controversy for the entire season.

-She and Nene feuded all season and even had to be pulled apart by security.
+She and Nene feuded all season and even had to be pulled apart in Toronto.
 Normally that would be enough drama for one season but Kenya wasn’t done.
 She and Marc had an absolutely disastrous marriage that damn near fell apart.
-Then Kenya tried to get involved in a whole bunch of other marriages by not minding her business.
+Then Kenya tried to get involved in a whole bunch of other relationships by not minding her business.

 She got dragged all season.
 Want to know why?
 Hit the flip to see all the reasons…